 - Positron Emission Tomography (PET)

 We offers cancer screenings throughout the year.
 Check with your physician for a screening schedule that is most appropriate for you.
 Screenings for diseases such as breast cancer, cervical cancer, colon and rectal cancers, and skin cancer can be scheduled through your physician at a time convenient for you.

 WWWP provides preventive health screening services to women with little or no health insurance coverage.
-Well Woman pays for mammograms, Pap tests and certain other health screenings.
+Well Woman pays for mammograms, Pap tests, cervical cancer screenings and certain other health screenings.
 The program is administered by the Wisconsin Department of Health and Family Services, Division of Public Health, and is available throughout the state of Wisconsin.